-The most common car-sharing companies either own their rentals, use user vehicles for their rental fleet (peer-to-peer car sharing), or both.
+The most common car-sharing companies either own the cars they rent, offer privately owned vehicles (peer-to-peer car-sharing), or both.
 Signing up is done through the company’s website or app and is usually an easy process.
-All companies screen their drivers before they can rent, so a drivers license and other personal information is required.
+All companies screen their drivers before they can rent, so a driver’s license and other personal information are required.
 If you want to rent your car, all companies require an inspection, and some require hardware installation so the rental can be opened with the app.
 All companies offer roadside assistance, insurance, and protection plans included in the price or for extra.
 Keep reading to learn about the best car-sharing apps available today.

 Price: Free to sign up as a driver and free to post your vehicle to rent.
 If rental owners opt for Turo Go, the hardware installation costs $190 and currently doesn’t have a subscription fee.

 Rental rates: Daily rental rates start at about $20 for older and smaller vehicles but can easily top $100 for premium models.

 How much rental owners keep: Rental owners keep 65%, 75%, or 85% of the rental rate depending on the vehicle protection plan picked.

 Selection: A wide variety of privately owned vehicles, including classic and specialty vehicles.

 Mileage limitation: Since it is set by the owner, mileage limitations can range from as little as 100 miles a day to unlimited miles.
 The normal amount is 200 miles per day, and if you want more you have the option to pay additional for it.